 f) Set forth any circumstances when, or the types of procurement for which, the solicitation of alternative proposals or quotations will not be in the best interest of the District; and

 g) Identify the individual or individuals responsible for purchasing and their respective titles.
-Such information shall be updated annually.
+This information will be updated biennially.

-Any unintentional failure to fully comply with these provisions shall not be grounds to void action taken or give rise to a cause of action against the District or any District employee.
+Any unintentional failure to fully comply with these provisions will not be grounds to void action taken or give rise to a cause of action against the District or any District employee.

 The District will develop administrative regulations to establish procedures for the procurement of goods and services.